Space Heater Safety Guide

 Depending on where you live, you might be getting the first snowstorm of the season this week.
 Learn how to prep for the first big snowfall and stay safe out there!

-Space heaters can make a drafty home office feel like a toasty ski lodge.
+Space heaters can make a drafty home office feel like a toasty ski lodge, and 40% of households use space heaters.
 But when left unattended or misused, these appliances become a serious fire hazard.

 The good news is that house fires are preventable.
-By buying a quality space heater and following a few basic safety tips, you can stay comfortable all winter without putting your home at risk.
+By buying a quality space heater and following a few space heater safety tips, you can stay comfortable all winter without putting your home at risk.

 Make your home safer with one easy step.